Fish Identification Diver

 The SDI Reef Fish Identification Course at OCD Divers teaches you how to recognize and identify a wide variety of reef fish species by their shapes, markings, behaviors, and habitat preferences.
-This course enhances your underwater experience by helping you understand what you are seeing and how different fish interact with the reef ecosystem.
+This course transforms every dive or snorkel into a richer experience by helping you understand what you’re seeing and how different fish interact with the reef ecosystem.
 Training may be conducted in a local Texas lake or during OCD Divers dive trips, depending on the type of certification you choose.

 This specialty may be completed as a non-diving snorkeling certification or as a diving certification with two open water sessions.